Meet Eva Heaton

 A different client I have been working with is losing his sight.
 His team wanted to encourage him to go to a pottery class to develop his sensory skills.
 Initially, he wasn’t keen on the idea, but I took him to meet the teacher at the workshop so he could get a better idea of what it would be like.
-Afterwards, he started to ask questions about the class and is now wanting to go on a regular basis.
-Making such headway with a client is always a team effort - from the Case Manager and the Occupational Therapist through to the Rehabilitaion Assistant and the Support Workers.
+Afterwards, he started to ask questions about the class and he now wants to go on a regular basis.
+Making such headway with a client is always a team effort - from the case manager and the occupational therapist through to the rehabilitaion assistant and the support workers.

 What do you find most challenging about the role?